molliemarie/MSIA-D3Course-2019/Class5.md

 ## Review General Update Pattern

 Let's take a look at the finished line/scatter plot with the general update pattern applied.

+(Also, we had an error last time, let's look at how to fix it!)

 ## Hierarchy